 Federal Unsubsidized Direct Stafford Loan (undergraduates and graduates): Student's eligibility for the Federal Direct Unsubsidized Loan is not based on financial need.
 A student may borrow the cost of education minus all other financial aid you receive, up to the Direct Loan maximum for the academic level.
 The interest on the Unsubsidized Direct Loan accrues from the date of disbursement.
-Students have two choices for paying interest: pay it while still enrolled as a student, or it can accrue and become part of the principal that will be owed.
-The student is required to begin making payments six months after graduation; or when enrollment ceases; or when enrollment is less than half time.
+Students have two choices for paying interest: pay it while still enrolled as a student or it can accrue and become part of the principal that will be owed.
+The student is required to begin making payments six months after graduation; or when enrollment ceases for more than six months; or when enrollment is less than half time for more than six months.